Gamera, the Giant Monster: Theatrical and television

 Gamera, the Giant Monster was released in Japan on November 27, 1965.
-The film was a bigger hit than the studio expected, which led to a higher budget for the second film, Gamera vs. Barugon.
+The project was considered "cheap" and "destined to flop" among filmmakers partially due to the financial situation of Daiei Film.
+However, the film was a bigger hit than the studio expected, which led to a higher budget for the second film, Gamera vs. Barugon.
 A heavily altered version of the film was theatrically released in the United States on December 15, 1966 as Gammera the Invincible by Harris Associates, Inc. and World Enterprises Corporation.
 The American version runs at 86 minutes.
 At times, Gammera the Invincible was double-billed with Knives of the Avenger or The Road to Fort Alamo.
 After acquiring World Enterprises and their catalogue, National Telefilm Associates released a 16mm pan and scan version to television.
 Gammera the Invincible usually aired alongside the English versions of the Gamera films released by American International Television.
 It was this 16mm pan and scan version of the American cut that became the source for many public domain VHS and DVD releases in the United States and Canada.

 Critical response

 On Rotten Tomatoes, the film has an approval rating of 40% based on five reviews, with an average rating of 4.80/10.

-From contemporary reviews, "Byro." of Variety stated that Plan Z in the film was an "appropriate idea for "Gammera", a film which can be rated as Grade Z" The review went on to note that the films script and acting was "thoroughly predictable and pedestrian level".
+From contemporary reviews, Stuart Byron of Variety stated that Plan Z in the film was an "appropriate idea for Gammera, a film which can be rated as Grade Z" The review went on to note that the films script and acting was "thoroughly predictable and pedestrian level".
 From retrospective reviews, AllMovie gave the film a positive review complimenting its direction, special effects, and cinematography, stating, "All in all, Gammera the Invincible is a solidly-crafted, engaging monster mash - just make sure you see the original Japanese version".
-Keith Phipps from AV Club stated "Gamera finds the perfect intersection between silly and cool, looking both dangerous and ridiculous as he tromps around.
+Keith Phipps from The A.V.
+Club stated "Gamera finds the perfect intersection between silly and cool, looking both dangerous and ridiculous as he tromps around.
 He’s no Godzilla, but he’s got his own thing going on."
 Arnold T. Blumberg from IGN awarded the film 6 out of 10, stating, "Gamera retains a kitschy charm but it was an inauspicious debut for a beloved icon."
 James McCormick from Criterion Cast called the film "a wonderful slice of schlock that you can watch again and again and appreciate the workmanship and love put into every scene."

 Artist and filmmaker Tomio Sagisu (co-creator of Spectreman) claimed that Nagata stole the idea of Gamera from him.
 Sagisu was soliciting ideas for a kaiju television program to various studios in 1962, and screened a demo reel entitled The Colossal Turtle, which featured a stop-motion animated turtle monster that pulled its limbs, expelled flames, and took flight.
 Sagisu commented, "I screened my demo reel at Daiei and no matter what anybody may think, I'm sure they used this reference for Gamera."
 Years later, effects director Yonesaburo Tsukiji dismissed Sagisu's allegations and claimed that Masaichi Nagata's son, Hidemasa, conceived the idea for Gamera.